petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 As with [JavaScript client extensions](#javascript-client-extensions), you can add JavaScript libraries and logic to replace the ones provided by your site's [theme](../../site-building/site-appearance/themes/introduction-to-themes.md).

-Specify a Theme CSS client extension in your `client-extension.yaml` file:
+Specify a Theme JavaScript client extension in your `client-extension.yaml` file:

 ```yaml
 type: themeJS